 You may be wrong for all I know,

-.
+But you may be right.
 You May Be Right -Billy Joel

 I have always been a proud South Floridian.
 While I live in Fort Lauderdale, one of my favorite Marathons/Half-Marathons is the Miami Marathon in late January.
 When the course was announced in the fall of 2002, I signed up for it immediately due primarily to the beauty of the course.
 Starting off next to the cruise ships along the Macarthur Causeway, a run through South Beach, back through downtown Miami into Coconut Grove, and finally a run back to the finish along palm tree lined Brickle Avenue, I knew this would be the most picturesque marathon in Florida.
 I've run either the full or the half each year of this race's existence and recommend the race to any of my running friends looking to escape the winter cold and see a beautiful Miami course.